progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	+
 	+Grit is a Ruby library for extracting information from a Git repository

+Es importante indicar que `git diff` por sí solo no muestra todos los cambios hechos desde tu última confirmación - sólo los cambios que todavía no están preparados.
+Esto puede resultar desconcertante, porque si has preparado todos tus cambios, `git diff` no mostrará nada.

-It’s important to note that `git diff` by itself doesn’t show all changes made since your last commit — only changes that are still unstaged.
+> It’s important to note that `git diff` by itself doesn’t show all changes made since your last commit — only changes that are still unstaged.
 This can be confusing, because if you’ve staged all of your changes, `git diff` will give you no output.

+Por poner otro ejemplo, si preparas el archivo benchmarks.rb y después lo editas, puedes usar `git diff` para ver las modificaciones del archivo que están preparadas, y las que no lo están:

-For another example, if you stage the benchmarks.rb file and then edit it, you can use `git diff` to see the changes in the file that are staged and the changes that are unstaged:
+> For another example, if you stage the benchmarks.rb file and then edit it, you can use `git diff` to see the changes in the file that are staged and the changes that are unstaged:

 	$ git add benchmarks.rb
 	$ echo '# test line' >> benchmarks.rb